-- Each Owner in submitting a landscape plan to the DRC for review shall have a landscape plan prepared by a qualified and licensed professional.
-The landscape plan shall be reviewed in great detail by the DRC. - 2.
-The landscape plan shall be prepared at a scale of 1" = 20 feet or larger and shall include the existing roads, rights-of-way, easements, Lot lines, building envelopes, proposed plant location, and material with a plant list to include quantities, common and botanical plant names and sizes.
+1. Each Owner in submitting a landscape plan to the DRC for review shall have a landscape plan prepared by a qualified and licensed professional.
+The landscape plan shall be reviewed in great detail by the DRC.

+2. The landscape plan shall be prepared at a scale of 1" = 20 feet or larger and shall include the existing roads, rights-of-way, easements, Lot lines, building envelopes, proposed plant location, and material with a plant list to include quantities, common and botanical plant names and sizes.
 The landscape plan may be on the site plan or submitted as a separate plan.
-Planting of grass and lawns immediately around the residence is strongly encouraged. - Culverts shall be properly sized to allow storm drainage at driveways and shall be designed by a qualified and licensed engineer.
+Planting of grass and lawns immediately around the residence is strongly encouraged.

+2. Culverts shall be properly sized to allow storm drainage at driveways and shall be designed by a qualified and licensed engineer.

-- 4. Landscaping shall be completed in accordance with the approved Plans in order for an applicant to apply for the return of the tendered Performance Deposit. - Any landscaping installed on road rights-of-way may be removed by the Association at any time.
-Neither the Association nor any plowing contractor shall be responsible for any damage to landscaping installed on road rights-of-way. - Hardscapes such as patios that are in the setback require a letter of permission from the neighboring lot owner.
+- 3. Landscaping shall be completed in accordance with the approved Plans in order for an applicant to apply for the return of the tendered Performance Deposit. - 4.
+Any landscaping installed on road rights-of-way may be removed by the Association at any time.
+Neither the Association nor any plowing contractor shall be responsible for any damage to landscaping installed on road rights-of-way.